Dr Katherine King

 Use a QR Code reader on a mobile device to add this person as a contact:

 Katherine King is a Senior Academic in the Department of Sport and Event Management.
 Her research interests focus on the geographies of sport and leisure, in particular the inter connections between identities, lifestyles and green space.
-She specialises in qualitative research and is an expert on young people's use of green spaces and nature connectivity.
+She specialises in qualitative research and is an emerging thought leader on young people's use of green spaces and nature connectivity through her publications and invited presentations in Sport, Leisure and Policy.

 My current research interests focus on the interconnections between leisure, identity and space, and the ways in which we can create more inclusive, equitable and diverse environments for experiences of sport and leisure.
 My work explores the relationship between youth, policy and nature connectivity through their engagement with informal sport.
 I have also publish work on cycling communities, and sport tourism event spaces.